 Our museum offers you a chance to step back in time.
 Remember "A & B" Public Telephones, Batteries you had to fill up, Crystal Sets, Gas Masks, Morse Keys, Frame Aerials?
 Then you will want to see our collection of early technology.

 As well as all that our collection of war memorabilia has artefacts from the Somme and a range of items from the Second World War.

-Our museum is an Independant, not for profit, registered charity No. 1140352 funded and managed entirely by volunteers.
-If you have enjoyed visiting our web site, a donation, however small, will help us continue our mission, to rescue, preserve and display early technology for the education and enjoyment of all - thank you More....
+Our museum is an Independent, not for profit, registered charity funded and managed entirely by volunteers.
+If you have enjoyed visiting our web site, a donation, however small, will help us continue our mission, to rescue, preserve and display early technology for the education and enjoyment of all - thank you.
+Donate...